marvedbtye/marvedbtye/README.md

 - 👋 Hi, I’m @marvedbtye
-- 👀 I’m interested in music and working out
+- 👀 I’m interested in music, video games, and
-- 🌱 I’m currently learning Front End Web Development (HTML, CSS and Javascript)
+- 🌱 I’m currently learning R for statistical computing.
 - 💞️ I’m looking to collaborate on my first coding project that I can showcase my and polish my coding skills.
 - 📫 How to reach me?
 My email is cmondejar398@gmail.com  or you can call me through +639774111916